NOAA-PSL/anemoi-house/replay/atmosphere-subsampled/README.md

 # Atmosphere Subsampled

-The configurations here are an atmosphere-only configuration at a horizontal resolution resulting from subsampling the original 1/4 degree output by selecting every 4th point in longitude and latitude.
+The configurations here are atmosphere-only at a horizontal resolution resulting from subsampling the original 1/4 degree output by selecting every 4th point in longitude and latitude.
 That is, it's approximately 1 degree.